-Treatment may be in the form of medication, or psychological treatments and exercises to help maintain memory, language skills and problem solving.
+Treatment may be in the form of medication, psychological therapies and exercises, or a combination of these, to help maintain memory, language skills and problem solving.

 An occupational therapist may help by suggesting easier ways to carry out everyday tasks, such as washing and dressing.

 Recommendations may be made to make the home more accessible, such as grab bars in the bathroom.

 After a diagnosis of Alzheimer's disease, a care plan will be drawn up to cover a person's health and social care needs.

 Palliative care may be offered for those needing end-of-life care with Alzheimer's disease.

 Drugs that may be prescribed by a specialist to help improve symptoms and slow down progression of Alzheimer's disease include acetylcholinesterase inhibitors for the early to mid-stages of the condition:

 Side effects of these treatments include: